dev-pipeline/dev-pipeline/docs/context.rst

 pair in your context.

-The context configuration is stored in :code:`${HOME_DIRECTORY}/.dev-pipeline` and is otherwise identical to a build.config file.
+The context configuration is stored in :code:`${HOME_DIRECTORY}/.dev-pipeline` but is otherwise identical to a build.config file.

-In addition to setting extra variables, each context is run in a unique build directory (:code:`${build_dir}-${context_name}`).
-This lets you easily perform builds with different flags or toolchains without having to manage directories on your own.

 Example